 It was not the intent of SB213 to exempt private property owners from registering their traps.
 It was considered, but never written into the law.
 There are arguments on both sides, but the arguments against this exemption held the day.

 The requirement to register traps has nothing to do with household mousetraps.
 LCB confirms that vermin are covered in other sections of the law and are NOT included in wildlife law.

 The Legislative Commission delayed further consideration of the Regulation R-017-13 until 2015.
 Regulation 017-13 was written by Nevada Dept. of Wildlife with amendments by the Wildlife Commission.
 It was not written by TrailSafe.SB 213 is not a regulation.
 It is law.
 It remains.

 Observation: Private property owners testify time and time again how plagued they are by rodents -"gophers" - a catchall term.
 They set dozens of mousetraps.
 Now they're afraid game wardens will raid their homes and nail them for unregistered mousetraps.
 Hint: coyotes will catch as many or more rodents.The property owners might consider co-existing with Nature's mousetrappers.
 Or. . .if the private property owner has exterminated all the local coyotes, why can't he/she adopt barn cats from Nevada Humane Society?
 Then they wouldn't need dozens of traps on their land.
 They would have rodent control beyond their wildest dreams.

 New Video!!
 How to Open a Conibear(tm)-type trap!

 New Incident Reports told to TrailSafe in person.
 Including a local hiker caught by his own leg in a snare trap in March in Griffith Canyon, a popular local hiking trail.
 So the claim humans don't get trapped is inaccurate no matter how trappers try to minimize.
-How many people trapped are too many?
+How many people trapped and injured are too many?